AquilaJoao/AquilaJoao/README.md

 - Hi, I’m @AquilaJoao, currently living in Brazil and only 20 yrs old.
 - Working as a system dev at a local enterprise called LTCloud.
-Im a junior dev with some experiences in PHP, JS, Angular, Ionic and Electron.
+Im a junior dev with some experiences in PHP, Ruby, JS, Angular, Ionic, Flutter, React and Electron.
 - I have a huge interest in game dev, always trying to learn everything thats related to it, such as drawing, creating animations and even some 3D arts.

 You can reach me at jaquila.dev@gmail.com